 For those of you who took my advice to hold on and accumulate gold on weakness down to $1,600, it has been a nice ride.
 In my view, major price weakness should be viewed as an opportunity to accumulate the yellow metal in 2013, unless $1,600 can’t hold.

-I favor the metal plays and continue to see … Read More
+I favor the metal plays and continue to see opportunities, … Read More

 While the stock market rallies on optimism towards a resolution to the fiscal cliff, I feel traders are ignoring the problems of slowing growth in corporate America.
 The reality is that the fiscal cliff will be resolved or the deadline may be extended, but President Obama will need to fix the massive national debt, while also getting people to work and driving the economy.